Miko-Takanen/TheItsNormalClicker/README.md

 - Organized assets into folders
 - Changed how the text is rendered in main.py
 ---
+V: 1.4 Clicking and Claking Update + Misc
+--
+- Added new *Enter Name* interface/ .py file
+- Added alternative BG to shop
+- Added final songs to randomizer
+- Added ability to skip songs
+- Added click sound to button
+- Removed the randomization of clicking sounds
+- > Added disclaimer section to README
+---
 ## FUTURE PLANS:
 - I am thinking of trying to make more buttons to click and actual prints when you reach a certain click amount. maybe also changing BG's but i'm not so sure about that yet.